9 Summer Car Hacks

 3. Cover your steering wheel with a hand towel

-This trick is low tech, and I’ve used this many times at an impromptu stop.
+This trick is low-tech, and I’ve used this many times at an impromptu stop.
 Covering up your steering wheel with a towel will prevent your steering wheel from becoming a burn station.
 There’s nothing worse than getting into a hot car, and not being able to drive the car into some shade, because the wheel is too hot to touch.

 4. Park in a shady area

 This is obvious, but whenever possible, park in a shady area.
 If you’re going to be somewhere for an extended period of time, it’s a reasonable trade to park a bit further out of your way and accept the walk than it is to park in the full blast of the sun.
-Do your best to find shade that isn’t directly under a tree, as sap can wreak havoc on your paint.
+Do your best to find shade that isn’t directly under a tree, as the sap can wreak havoc on your paint.

 5. Keep your precious possessions out of the sun

 As your car’s interior heats up, you risk melting or irreversibly damaging items like CDs, electronic devices, makeup, or snacks.
-These items are best beneath a seat, in the trunk or glove box.
+These items are best beneath a seat, in the trunk, or glove box.
 The towel trick also works to protect these things from some of the heat.

 6. Park in a garage when possible